What Are the Advantages of an Emerging Growth Company?

-Given the difficulty in securing funding for many startups and small business, any rule that makes it easier to raise capital or go public is some very good news.
-So could your company qualify as an EGC?
+Given the difficulty in securing funding for many startups and small businesses, any rule that makes it easier to raise capital or go public is some very good news.
+So, could your company qualify as an EGC?
 And how could that help your crowdfunding?

 Title I provides scaled disclosure provisions for emerging growth companies, including, among other things, two years of audited financial statements in the Securities Act registration statement for an initial public offering of common equity securities, the smaller reporting company version of Item 402 of Regulation S-K, and no requirement for Sarbanes-Oxley Act Section 404(b) auditor attestations of internal control over financial reporting.
 Title I also enables emerging growth companies to use test-the-waters communications with QIBs and institutional accredited investors and liberalizes the use of research reports on emerging growth companies.